-Reading this Bulletin of Information (BOI) is your first step in preparing to take the United States Medical Licensing Examination[®] (USMLE[®]) series.
-We are confident that this guide will help you succeed with this important examination sequence.
+Reading this Bulletin of Information (BOI) is your first step in preparing to take the United States Medical Licensing Examination (USMLE) series.
+We are confident that this guide will be a helpful resource to you with this important examination sequence.